January 6 - March 28, 2014

 - to safely prepare stock for spindles from roughsawn lumber

-- to bead, flute, and hand carve architectural elements
+- to bead, flute, and hand carve elements

 Week 3 - End grain and Hollow Turning